NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 ![1724141625613](note-images/1724141625613.png)

-2. If you want negate a number in two's complement, you can do it only by flipping all the bits and adding 1 to the result.
+2. If you want negate a number of two's complement, you can do it only by flipping all the bits and adding 1 to the result.
 Namely `~x+1=-x`.

    For example, in 4-bit representation ($w=4,-8<x<7$ ), `0111(7)`'s negation is `1001(-7)(9U)`.
 The flipping bits of `0111(7)` is `1000` and `1000`+`1` is `1001(-7)`.